anelda/python-novice-inflammation/_episodes/04-files.md

 - "Use a library function to get a list of filenames that match a wildcard pattern."
 - "Write a `for` loop to process multiple files."
 keypoints:
-- "Use `glob.glob(pattern)` to create a list of files whose names match a pattern."
+- "Userguide `glob.glob(pattern)` to create a list of files whose names match a pattern."
 - "Use `*` in a pattern to match zero or more characters, and `?` to match any single character."
 ---